jthistle/community/README.md

 [The wiki](https://github.com/jthistle/community/wiki) isn't complete, but contains some information about this project.

+Warning: I have not, and likely will not, implement backwards compatability for save files.
+Every update can and probably will break any save files.

 ## Install instructions
 ### Requirements
 Python 3 required, 3.6+ recommended.